Potentiality and actuality: 3. The interpretation of Kosman, Coope, Sachs and others

-Sachs (1995), in his commentary of Aristotle's Physics book III gives the following results from his understanding of Aristotle's definition of motion:
+Sachs (1995), in his commentary of Aristotle's Physics Book III gives the following results from his understanding of Aristotle's definition of motion:

 The genus of which motion is a species is being-at-work-staying-itself (entelecheia), of which the only other species is thinghood.
 The being-at-work-staying-itself of a potency (dunamis), as material, is thinghood.
 The being-at-work-staying-the-same of a potency as a potency is motion.

 The importance of actuality in Aristotle's philosophy

 The actuality-potentiality distinction in Aristotle is a key element linked to everything in his physics and metaphysics.

 Aristotle describes potentiality and actuality, or potency and action, as one of several distinctions between things that exist or do not exist.
 In a sense, a thing that exists potentially does not exist; but, the potential does exist.
-And this type of distinction is expressed for several different types of being within Aristotle's categories of being.
+This type of distinction is expressed for several different types of being within Aristotle's categories of being.
 For example, from Aristotle's Metaphysics, 1017a: